neCodingNewbs/python_algorithm_tutor/README.md

   Computers hold data, a *lot* of data.
 We need efficient ways to find a particular piece of information before the universe dies a heat death.

-  We'll look compare 2 search algorithms, one that increases linearly in complexity O(n) and a second that increases by O(log n).
+  We'll  compare 2 search algorithms, one that increases linearly in complexity O(n), and a second that increases by O(log n).

 ##Linear Search